 Java / JDK

 wolfJSSE requires Java to be installed on the host system.
-There are several JDK variants available to users and developers - including the Oracle JDK, OpenJDK, Zulu JDK, and Android.
+There are several JDK variants available to users and developers. wolfSSL JNI/JSSE has been tested on the following:

 To install JUnit on a Unix/Linux/OSX system:

 1) Download “ junit-4.13.2.jar ” and “ hamcrest-all-1.3.jar ”from junit.org/junit4/.
 At the time of writing, the above mentioned .jar files could be downloaded from the following links:

 2) Place these JAR files on your system and set JUNIT_HOME to point to that location.
 Ex:

 gcc and ant are used to compile native C code and Java code, respectively.
 Please ensure that these are installed on your development machine.

 java.sh script uses a common location for the Java install location.
 If your Java install location is different, this could lead to an error when running

 java.sh.
 In this case, you should modify

 As a wrapper around the native wolfSSL library, the wolfSSL C library must be installed on the host platform and placed on the include and library search paths before compiling wolfSSL JNI/JSSE.

 To compile and install wolfSSL in a Unix/Linux environment for use with wolfJSSE, please follow build instructions in the wolfSSL Manual.
 The most common way to compile wolfSSL is using Autoconf.